daltonlowery26/DIPS/README.md

 ## Project Intro/Objective

 This repository hosts various piece of work in the steps to build a fully working MLB player model similar to ZIPS.
-Various expoloratory steps need to be taken first before the model is made.
+This is an indepentent project done for my own enjoyment and exploration.

 ## Roadmap